pu2clr/SI4735/README.md

  *
  * The default value is 0x11 (senPin = 0).
 In this case you have to ground the pin SEN of the SI473X.
- * If you want to change this address, call this function with senPin = 1 */ inline void setDeviceI2CAddress(uint16_t senPin)
+ * If you want to change this address, call this function with senPin = 1 *
+ * ATTENTION:
+ * The parameter senPin is not the I2C bus address.
+It is the SEN pin setup of the schematic (eletronic circuit).
+ * If it is connected to the ground, call this function with senPin = 0; else senPin = 1.
+ */
+inline void setDeviceI2CAddress(uint16_t senPin)
 ```